enisn/AutoFilterer/README.md

  # AutoFilterer

-AutoFilterer is a mini filtering & querying framework for .NET Standard.
-The project aims applying filters automatically and all parameters are compatible with Open API 3.0 specifications unlike oData or graphql.
+AutoFilterer is a filtering framework for dotnet.
-This project aims to create queries without writing any of LINQ Expression with **IQueryable**.
-Just prepare your filter model and apply it into your DbSet/IQueryable.
+The main purpose of this library is to generate LINQ expressions from DTOs for entities automatically.
+Creating queries without writing any of LINQ Expression for **IQueryable** is provided by AutoFilterer.
+All parameters and usage, target to be compatible with Open API 3.0 Specifications, unlike oData & GraphQL.

 - ✅ Generated queries are tested on **Entity Framework** and **MongoDB**.